sassoftware/viya4-monitoring-kubernetes/logging/OpenShift.md

 `OPENSHIFT_ROUTE_HOST_KIBANA` and/or `OPENSHIFT_ROUTE_HOST_ELASTICSEARCH`
 (if the Elasticsearch route is enabled) in `$USER_DIR/user.env` or `$USER_DIR/logging/user.env`.
-Note that OpenShift does not allow the use of the same across namespaces, so do not use the same hostname across logging and monitoring.
+Note that OpenShift does not allow the use of the same route hostname across namespaces, so do not use the same custom hostname across logging and monitoring.

 ## Remove SAS Viya Logging on OpenShift